Bruce Gyngell: Career

-Gyngell returned to the United Kingdom, where he become managing director at TV-am between Spring 1984 and 1992 and is credited with introducing the sofa format of breakfast television.
+Gyngell returned to the United Kingdom, where he became managing director at TV-am between Spring 1984 and 1992 and is credited with introducing the sofa format of breakfast television.
 The new franchise holder's launch in 1983 was a fiasco and he rescued the company, then losing £500,000 a month, from becoming bankrupt.
 Kerry Packer's Consolidated Press had a large stake in the business and it was at the insistence of Packer that Gyngell assumed the position.
 During a technicians' strike over pay, 390 employees were locked out of the building and 200 of them were eventually sacked.
 Over a three-month period, managers became cameramen and 50 journalists were relocated to New York for the news service.
 The UK Conservative government introduced legislation which inadvertently led to the demise of TV-am; Gyngell received a personal letter of apology from Prime Minister Margaret Thatcher.

 He returned to Australia in 1993 as chief executive of Nine.
 In 1995, Gyngell was asked by company chairman Ward Thomas to join Yorkshire Television (which, after taking over Tyne Tees Television, had become 'Yorkshire-Tyne Tees Television').
+In 1996, Gyngell oversaw the rebranding of Tyne Tees to "Channel 3 North East", with Yorkshire adopting some elements of the "Channel 3" branding, and had intended to gradually roll out the "Channel 3" brand across the ITV network.
 On the station, an ITV franchise holder, Gyngell refused to run late-night programmes carried elsewhere on the network such as Hollywood Lovers which featured segments on such issues as genital plastic surgery.
 Yorkshire had itself contributed £120,000 to its production budget, but he found the explicit content objectionable.
-Gyngell stayed with the company until 1997 when it was taken over by Granada.
+Gyngell stayed with the company until 1997 when it was taken over by Granada, who ultimately dropped the "Channel 3" branding from both channels in 1998, and revived the "Tyne Tees Television" name.

 Gyngell repeated his opening night words upon the opening of the Special Broadcasting Service in 1980, and again in 1995, when cable television brought along Optus Television.
 He was the founder of the Nine Network's music-variety program, Bandstand, which he had adapted from the US programme American Bandstand.